Holomorphic approximation: the legacy of Weierstrass, Runge, Oka-Weil, and Mergelyan: From Weierstrass and Runge to Mergelyan

 Here, $\dibar f(\zeta)= (\di f/\di \bar\zeta)(\zeta)$.
 If $f$ is holomorphic in an open set $U\subset \C$ containing a compact set $K$, we choose a smooth function $\chi\colon \C\to [0,1]$ which equals $1$ on a smaller neighborhood $V$ of $K$ and satisfies $\supp(\chi)\subset U$.
 Then,

-Since the integrand is supported on $\supp(\dibar\chi)$ which is disjoint from $K$, we see by Riemann sum approximation that $f$ can be approximated uniformly on $K$ by rational functions with poles in $\C\setminus K$, and the proof is concluded as before. \end{proof}
+Since the integrand is supported on $\supp(\dibar\chi)$ which is disjoint from $K$, approximating the integral by Riemann sums shows that $f$ can be approximated uniformly on $K$ by rational functions with poles in $\C\setminus K$, and the proof is concluded as before. \end{proof}

 We now digress for a moment to recall the main properties of the Cauchy-Green operator in \eqref{eq:Pompeiu} which is used in many approximation results discussed in the sequel.

 Given a compact set $K\subset \C$ and an integrable function $g$ on $K$, we set